rust-lang/rfcs/text/0000-import-trait-methods.md

 ```rust
 use Trait::method as m;
 ```
+occurs, we first find the supertrait in which `method` occurs.
-occurs, a new item `m` is made available in the function namespace of the current module.
-Any attempts to call this item are treated calling the trait method explicitly qualified.
+A new item `m` is made available in the function namespace of the current module.
+Any attempts to call this item are treated calling the (super-)trait method explicitly qualified.
 As always, the `as` qualifier is optional, in which case the name of the new item is identical with the name of the method in the trait.
 In other words, the example:

 ```rust
 use Default::default;